Purpose in Life: How Meaning Shapes Health As We Age

-Recent long-term studies indicate that a sense of purpose may be just as clinically significant as optimising exercise and managing chronic conditions.
 For those navigating the transitions of midlife and beyond — retirement, bereavement, unexpected health events, chronic illness, or caregiving — there is growing evidence that purpose matters and is associated with reduced risk of chronic diseases and mortality.

 The Mortality and Healthspan Evidence

-A study from 2022 published in the American Journal of Health Promotion tracked nearly 13,000 inidviduals across the United States aged over 50 (Kim et al., 2022).
+A study from 2022 published in the American Journal of Health Promotion tracked nearly 13,000 individuals across the United States aged over 50 (Kim et al., 2022).
 Those with the highest sense of purpose had a 46% reduced risk of all-cause mortality — even after controlling for physical health, depression, loneliness, personality traits, and socioeconomic status.

 The same study found that higher purpose was also associated with reduced risk of stroke, lung disease, and physical limitations with everyday activities (Kim et al., 2022).
 Purpose, it seems, isn’t just about feeling fulfilled; it’s protective at a biological level.